‘How’s the new house?’ my auntie asks when I meet her at the garden centre for a brew.

 ‘That’s no way to live,’ she says, using her fork to scrape all the chocolate off her plate.
 ‘Do you have any positives?’

 I take a while to think.
 ‘We have blinds now.
 We’ve had cardboard curtains since we moved in.
 Everyone was buying blinds during lockdown, so there was a backlog.’

 I smile.
 ‘I quite liked the cardboard ones.’

-She reaches out and touches my hand.
-A tender gesture, but all I can think is that I hope she’s washed and disinfected them.
+She reaches out and touches me.
+A tender gesture, but I hope she’s washed and disinfected her hands.

 ‘Are you okay?’ she says.
 ‘I’m worried about you.’